LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The operation of the ISAP-1 computer, which has a Control Unit implemented using ROM memories, was tested by running the following programs: \
 https://github.com/LincaMarius/ISAP-1_Programs

+The functional implementation of the ISAP-1 Computer revision B version 1 in the Logisim program is presented in the file [ISAP-1_revB_ver1.circ](/Logisim/ISAP-1_revB_ver1.circ).